mzlnk/javalin-xt/README.md

 ## Contributing 💪

 Contributions are welcome!
-Please see TBD for more information.
+Please see [LICENSE](LICENSE) for more information.

 ## Authors ⚗️